ibnumardini/wilayah-indonesia/README.md

 ## Description

-This tool helps you fetch the latest Indonesian administrative division data (provinces, districts, subdistricts, villages, and postal codes) from the official BPS API and transform it into a clean, relational format suitable for applications.
+This tool helps you fetch the latest Indonesian administrative division data (provinces, regencies, districts, subdistricts and postal codes) from the official BPS API and transform it into a clean, relational format suitable for applications.

 ## Features